tkeffer/weewx-brultech/README.md

         # See README.md for instructions on how to configure the Brultech devices!!

         # Power is computed as the difference between energy records.
 How old a
-        # record can be and still used for this calculation:
+        # record can be and still be used for this calculation:
         stale = 1800

         # How often to poll the device for data